focegueda1998/CALM-ViT-DTE/README.md

 # Other Acknowledgments

 These containers are freely open within a namespace; please be careful where you are deploying your Pods.
-If you plan on deploying withing a public namespace, recommendation would be to pull the latest image from the repository, create a user account within the image, and modify the ssh passkeys.
+If you plan on deploying within a public namespace, recommendation would be to pull the latest image from the repository, create a user account within the image, and modify the ssh passkeys.
 There is no easy way to do this during setup as of now.